-Baby, teen mom among 6 killed in shooting at central California home
+Baby, teen mom among 6 killed in shooting at Central California home

 "We also believe this was not a random act of violence.
 We believe this was a targeted family," he said.

-Goshen is a semi-rural community of about 3,000 residents 35 miles southeast of Fresno in the agricultural San Joaquin Valley.
+Goshen is a semi-rural community of about 3,000 residents 35 miles (56 kilometers) southeast of Fresno in the agricultural San Joaquin Valley.

 for more features.